Tatiana loves holidays and the traditions (and meals) associated with them.

 - 12 Days of Christmas Scavenger Hunt: We all know the song, and now it’s a matter of hiding all of the objects around the house!
 You can use all of the original gifts in the song (some might need to be just pictures) or make up your own!
 This should keep them going for hours.

 Family Christmas Games

-Guess the Ornaments: Next to the Christmas tree should be a jar with paper to write on.
-Each person must write their name and the number of ornaments they think are on the tree.
+- Guess the Ornaments: Next to the Christmas tree should be a jar with paper to write on.
+Each person must write their name and the number of ornaments they think is on the tree.
 The person to guess the closest without going over wins an ornament!

-Snowball Target Practice: Decorate Styrofoam party cups to look like snowmen, stand them up to be targets, then it’s on!
-Using plastic spoons to launch marshmallows, how many targets can you knock over in 60 seconds?
+- Snowball Target Practice: Decorate Styrofoam party cups to look like snowmen, stand them up to be targets, then it’s on!
+Use plastic spoons to launch marshmallows—how many targets can you knock over in 60 seconds?

 - Candy Cane Chain: Holding a candy cane in your mouth, you must see how many more candy canes you can link without using your hands!

 - Christmas Carol Karaoke: Have a lively bunch at the office?
 Then you might want to rent a karaoke machine and see who knows how to sing some Christmas songs!